Calibration App Guide - Multiple-Sensor Interface |

 After generating the GNUplot script the user may edit the file by clicking the 'Edit Selected Script File' button, and so making any changes he sees fit on the model function or the fitting method.

-3 - Step 1 - Fit model function to the experimental data Table of Contents
+3 - Step 1 - Fit model function to the experimental data

 After the user as selected a calibration dataset file and calibration script file(with the model function) it may click on the 'Fit Data' button, that will run the GNUplot program for calculating the parameters that best fit the selected model function to the provided experimental data.